Sure-Development/sure_lib/README.md

 # sure_lib

-Open Source - Library that will help your manage your resource or handle your script as a controller In this version (1.1.4) we are currently working on the new features. and we don't have official documentation yet.
+Open Source - Library that will help your manage your resource or handle your script as a controller In this version (1.2) we are currently working on the new features. and we don't have official documentation yet.
+(You can see functions declaration in each files of our resource)

 ## Core Features
 - Cooldown (Make all players in server receive same timer)
 - Schema Validation
+- ESX-Modern Utility Functions
+- Track - Reactive system (React-like in lua)

 ## Dependencies